ojnunez/movie_rental_store/README.md

 # API Postman resources

-In the folder `postman-resources` includes two json files which we can import them from the Postman App
+In the folder `misc-resources/postman` includes two json files which we can import them from the Postman App

 Collection requests:
   /misc-resources/postman/Movie Rental Store.postman_collection.json

 Enviroments vars to use in the collection requests:
   /misc-resources/postman/Snacks store API.postman_environment.json

+## Frontend integration with Angular

+To run the backend locally, type the command `rails s`, it will run on the default `localhost:3000`

+The angular project it's integrated on the frontend folder, type the command `npm install` on a console inside the project and then `ng serve`